subsquid/docs/docs/fuel-indexing/fuel-datasource/output.md

 ## Examples

-Request all outputs with `ChangeOutput` type and include transaction:
+Request all outputs with `ChangeOutput` type and include transactions:

 ```ts
 processor